 - Reciprocating or scroll compressor split systems (condenser, compressor, evaporator are located at

-separate locations - many systems have the condenser + compressor on the same skid as condensing
+separate locations - most systems have the condenser + compressor on the same skid as condensing

 unit, and the evaporator is located separately)

 The condenser for both DX units and chillers can be air cooled or water cooled for relatively smaller sizes.

 For the larger units the condenser is typically water cooled.